gplessis/dotdeb-nginx/debian/modules/nginx-lua/README.markdown

 * Subrequest API functions (e.g., [ngx.location.capture](http://wiki.nginx.org/HttpLuaModule#ngx.location.capture) and [ngx.location.capture_multi](http://wiki.nginx.org/HttpLuaModule#ngx.location.capture_multi))
 * Cosocket API functions (e.g., [ngx.socket.tcp](http://wiki.nginx.org/HttpLuaModule#ngx.socket.tcp) and [ngx.req.socket](http://wiki.nginx.org/HttpLuaModule#ngx.req.socket)).

+Nginx output filters may be called multiple times for a single request because response body may be delivered in chunks.
+Thus, the Lua code specified by in this directive may also run multiple times in the lifetime of a single HTTP request.

 This directive was first introduced in the `v0.5.0rc32` release.

 body_filter_by_lua_file